Preschool Reading Curriculum

 You Had Me at Phonics

-CAPIT Reading is based on the NRP Report (2000) recommendations, which has found that young readers can and should be introduced to sounds and letters simultaneously (see the quote to the right).
+CAPIT Reading is based on the NRP Report (2000) recommendations, which has found that young readers can and should be introduced to sounds and letters simultaneously.
 Researchers have found that students who learn letters and sounds simultaneously (phonics) learn faster than students who learn the sounds without matching letters (they use tiles or other objects instead).
 (CLICK HERE to learn more and see the research.)

 CAPIT Leads with Phonics on Day 1!